D-PLACE/dplace-data/phylogenies/README.md

 Each directory within the phylogenies subdirectory contains the following:

 1. original/ -- a directory storing the original tree files.
+Note: For programmatically created phylogenies like the ones from Glottolog, this directory is not present.

-2. taxa.csv -- a csv file linking the taxon labels in original/ to their correct glottocodes and xd_ids and society ids:
+2. taxa.csv -- a csv file linking the taxon labels in `summary.trees` to their correct glottocodes and xd_ids and society ids:

     taxon	glottocode	xd_ids	soc_ids